-Gain quality exposure and experience at grassroots level while you undertake practical fieldwork with some of the most vulnerable children in Cape Town.
-This is a very unique and hands-on opportunity which offers insight into the emergency foster care system, while at the same time providing professional support.
+This social work internship will help you gain quality exposure and experience at grassroots level while you undertake practical fieldwork with some of the most vulnerable children in Cape Town.
+This internship offers invaluable insight into the emergency foster care system, unparalleled experience in a multi-cultural environment, and comprehensive professional support.

-- Understand the process of reunification with families (or foster families) and the support required to ensure the child’s safety and development
+- Learn about the process of reunification with families (or foster families) and the support that is required to ensure the child’s safety and development

-- Live in one of the most beautiful cities in the world, Cape Town
+- Live and work with other passionate interns in one of the most beautiful cities in the world – Cape Town

 About the Destination